jtao26/ray-tracer/Readme.md

 cd build
 cmake ..
 ```
-It will auto-generate VS solution file on your Windows under the *\<build\>* folder we just created.
+It will auto-generate Visual Studio solution file on your Windows under the *\<build\>* folder we just created.
 Then open the VS solution file called *Raytracer.sln*, right-click Raytracer inside the Solution Explorer at the right side of the VS window, select "Set as startup project", then use the integrated debugger to debug or run the program.

 ---

 ### Use a texture file
-To use the texture feature, there's a slightly different between windows and ubuntu:
+To use the texture feature, there's a slight difference between windows and Ubuntu:

 1. Windows:

-    Recall that we build and run the software via Visual Studio on windows, and in the previous step we've created a *build* folder.
+    Recall that we build and run the software via Visual Studio on Windows, and in the previous step, we've created a *build* folder.
 Make sure that the texture.ppm file is in the build folder.
-This means that the .ppm texture file should be at the same location with the .sln VS solution file.
-If not, it might cause troubles.
+This means that the .ppm texture file should be at the same location as the .sln VS solution file.
+If not, it might cause some trouble.

 2. Ubuntu:

-    Simply put the .ppm file at the root folder of the program, since we're using terminal running the program on ubuntu.
+    Simply put the .ppm file in the root folder of the program, since we're using a terminal running the program on Ubuntu.

 ### Obtain the output ppm file